 The AES3id standard is best for very long cable runs (up to 1000 meters).
 This specifies 75Ω unbalanced coaxial cable, terminated in BNC connectors.
-A $110\Omega/75\Omega$ balun transformer is required to interface an AES3id connection to your Optimod's digital input or output.
+A $110\Omega/75\Omega$ balun transformer is required to interface an AES3id connection to your Optimod's digital input or output (except for the sync/audio input, which is terminated with 75Ω).

 The digital input clip level is fixed at 0 dB relative to the maximum digital word.
-The maximum digital input will make the 5500i input meters display 0 dB.
+The maximum digital input will make the 8600Si input meters display 0 dB.
 The reference level is adjustable using the DI REF control.

-The 5500i is a "multirate" system and its internal sample rate is 32 kHz and multiples thereof (up to 512 kHz).
-The output is strictly band-limited to 16 kHz.
-Therefore, the output can pass through a 32 kHz uncompressed link with bit-for-bit transparency.
-Because sample rate conversion is a phase-linear process that does not add bandwidth, the 5500i's output signal will continue to be compatible with 32 kHz links even if it undergoes intermediate sample rate conversions (for example, 32 kHz to 48 kHz to 32 kHz).
+The 8600Si is a "multirate" system whose internal sample rate is 64 kHz and multiples thereof (up to 512 kHz).
+The outputs processed for analog FM are band-limited to 16.5 kHz, with a stopband that begins at 18 kHz.
+Therefore, the output can be passed through a 44.1 kHz (or higher) uncompressed link without adding significant overshoot.
+Because sample rate conversion is ordinarily a phase-linear process that does not add bandwidth, the 8600's output signal will continue to be compatible with 44.1 kHz links even if it undergoes intermediate sample rate conversions (for example, 44.1 kHz to 96 kHz to 44.1 kHz) at various points in the program chain.